FAQs

 • Ring 0800 36 76 56 to arrange for a form to be sent to you in the mail.

-• Send your name and address to Free text 3676 for a form to sent to you in the mail.
+• Text message your name and address for free to 3676 to get a form sent to you in the mail.

-• If you own a property in a district and it is not your main residence you may be able to enrol as a Ratepayer elector.
-(Refer to your local city or district council).
+• If you own a property in a district and it is not your main residence you may be able to enrol as a ratepayer elector.
+Contact your local city or district council for more information.

 Elections